 You can connect to data from either Tableau Desktop or a web browser by using Tableau Server or Tableau Cloud.
 The process differs slightly for each.

 Tableau Prep Builder can connect to published data sources and you can use them as an input data source for your flow starting in version 2019.3.1.
-If you have the Data Management with Tableau Catalogue enabled, starting in version 2020.2.2, you can also connect to databases and tables from the Search for Data results, just like Tableau Desktop.
+If you have Data Management with Tableau Catalogue enabled, starting in version 2020.2.2, you can also connect to databases and tables from the Search for Data results, just like Tableau Desktop.
 For more information, see Connecting to published data sources(Link opens in a new window) in the Tableau Prep Builder help.

 Connect from Tableau Desktop